celerity/celerity-runtime-ci/README.md

 be disabled.
 This can be done by providing the `nvidia-container-runtime-hook-config.toml` file to the Docker runtime hook using the `nvidia-container-runtime-hook` wrapper provided in this repository.

+## Interaction with celerity-runtime CMake

+Building and running examples against the installed Celerity Runtime is a bit finicky because which examples can be run depends on the exported configuration (e.g. `CELERITY_FEATURE_SIMPLE_SCALAR_REDUCTIONS`).

+`common/build-examples.sh` will attempt to build all subdirectories of the `examples` folder as standalone projects.
+If any of those reports an error containing the substring `Skip this test`, it will not propagate the non-zero status but continue without that build.
+This is currently used by the `reduction` example.